-All professional procurements should be done prior to CHIP application preparation and submission.
+All professional procurements should be done before CHIP application preparation and submission.

-For example, prior to CHIP application submission, both grant application services and grant administration services should be solicited using the same Request for Proposal (RFP).
+For example, before CHIP application submission, both grant application services and grant administration services should be solicited using the same Request for Proposal (RFP).

-This avoids the appearance of a conflict of interest that can be created when a grant writer in a later procurement process submits and receives an award for grant administration services.
+This avoids the appearance of a conflict of interest that can occur when a grant writer submits and receives an award for grant administration services in a later procurement process.